-I thought it unlikely that my understanding of stereo playback was incomplete, but yep, there it was -- something new: clear evidence that standard stereo conceals significant elements of the listening experience, and those elements are unmasked by BACCH.
+As something of an expert in audio, I thought my understanding of stereo playback was complete, but nay, there it was: obvious evidence that standard stereo conceals significant elements of the listening experience.
+I was hearing those elements unmasked by BACCH SP.

-Here's a quick discussion of the issues with standard stereo playback, and how BACCH solves them.
+Here's a discussion of the issues with standard stereo playback, and how BACCH solves them.
 These issues are not widely known, so you might be in for a surprise or two.

 1) The least subtle issue is that a substantial amount of the direct sound from your right speaker finds its way around your head and into your left ear, and of course vice versa.
 This is called crosstalk.
 This is not caused by sound that bounces off the walls, but sound that actually diffracts around your head.
+This part of the sound doesn't care that your head is in the way.

-It's pretty obvious that a live performance is wider than the space between a pair of speakers, and includes the sound of the performance hall.
-When listening at home, however, we accept that a playback image mostly hangs between the speakers.
-In addition, our room ambiance is dominant over the recorded ambiance, and the sense of height and depth tends to be limited.
+Now, it's pretty obvious that a live performance is wider than the space between a pair of speakers, plus there's the sound of the performance hall all around you.
+When listening at home, however, we accept that a playback image mostly hangs between the speakers, and is augmented by wall splash to add realism.
+This wall splash is critical to the standard way of hearing stereo.
+Without it, recordings sound dry, and the sound is completely pinned between the speakers.

-When crosstalk has been reduced, however, you'll hear the actual image fully in all three dimensions.
+When crosstalk has been markedly reduced, however, you'll hear the actual image fully in all three dimensions.
 If you've got a room with treated first refection points, and sufficiently directive speakers, this will even include the area behind your seat.
-This is because, in addition to a fully realized image, reduced crosstalk also lets the sound of the performance space better compete with your local room ambiance, allowing you to better experience the performance space.
+This is because, in addition to a fully realized image, reduced crosstalk also lets the sound of the performance space better compete with your local room ambiance, allowing you to experience the original performance space.

 2) This next point has to do with further reducing the effect of your room along with any potential issues with speaker placement, regardless of room treatment.